How Dutch Hires Veterinarians And Ensures High Standards Of Care Through Telemedicine

 6. Standards of care: Dutch is committed to offering excellent customer service and a high standard of care.
 As part of that we expect professionalism, weekly availability to have calls, and responsiveness to care-related inquiries.
 It’s important that our vets are aligned with this ethos.

-Step 3: Call with our Clinical Director
+Step 3: Call with our Chief Medical Officer

 Step 4: Contract Signing and Background Check